drupalaihub/LEI-Module/web/modules/custom/lei/README.md

 Make sure to replace <country_code> and <registration_number> with the actual values from the application node.

 View
-A view named applications is included to list the applications with the following fields:
+A view named Listing applications is included with the following fields:
 Application company name (title)
 LEI code
 LEI status (colored green if "ISSUED", red if "LAPSED", or yellow otherwise)